xliucs/MTTS-CAN/README.md

 `conda create -n tf-gpu tensorflow-gpu cudatoolkit=10.1` -- this command takes care of both CUDA and TF environments.

+## Notes

+Pre-trained models and tutorials of usage will be coming soon..

 ## Contact

 `xliu0 at cs dot washington dot edu`